-Find a great teacher or mentor who will help you.
 Most young children are not exactly in a position to look for a mentor.
 Even adults usually “find” mentors by serendipitous accidents as they pursue their creative interests.

 But children need mentoring.
 Mentoring provides them with both inspiration and practical knowledge.
 As mentors, it’s our job to inspire the young children we teach, as well as help them with useful tips and advice.
 We inspire by our attitude, by sharing the joy we get from our own creative projects, even if they’re not perfect — especially if they’re not perfect.
 Young children need to learn that creative self-expression is an important part of our lives.

 We give practical advice when children need help expressing themselves — when they ask us how to spell a word, how to whistle, what a phrase means.
 To develop creative thinking, children need more than the standard curriculum — they need teachers who respond to their needs for inspiration and information.